Tata Group is an iconic brand based out of India. The Tata brand is respected and trusted worldwide.

 LDT and MDT are smaller segments compared to Small trucks and Heavy Duty Trucks.
-Currently in both the segment, Tata Motors is at a dominant position.
-In Heavy Duty Truck Segment, Tata Motors is maintaining more than 50% market share for over a decade.
+Currently, in both segments, Tata Motors is in a dominant position.
+In Heavy Duty Truck Segment, Tata Motors has maintained more than 50% market share for over a decade.
 This is the segment where the company can upgrade the product features to increase the productivity of the drivers.

 The company is the second-largest OEM in the Heavy Bus segment.
-Based on different applications of the buses, Tata Motors need to add new features to attract customers.
+Based on the different applications of the buses, Tata Motors needs to add new features to attract customers.

 There are some possibilities to increase the quality at an extra price.
 In this segment, the company could work on Electric Buses.
 Eicher Motors is targeting this segment by launching new products.

 The Medium Duty Bus segment is dominated by both Tata and Eicher.
 Both are targeting a different segment.
-The light Duty Bus segment is also dominated by Tata and Eicher.
-In this segment, the purchase criteria differ from that of heavy Duty Bus segment.
+The light-duty bus segment is also dominated by Tata and Eicher.
+In this segment, the purchase criteria differ from those of heavy Duty Bus segment.

-The Minibus segment is having only one major player which is Force Motors with a 72% market share.
-The Travelercomfort driving features, the number of variants available, and its turning radius made it exercise control over this segment.
+The Minibus segment has only one major player which is Force Motors with a 72% market share.
+The Traveller’s comfort driving features, the number of variants available, and its turning radius made it exercise control over this segment.
 Tata Motors tried hard to acquire the segment share but still, it is struggling even after some good products.

 Contact Info@autobei.com to buy a full Report.